alshedivat/al-folio/_pages/photos.md

 ---
 layout: page
-title: projects
+title: photos
-permalink: /projects/
+permalink: /photos/
-description: Some projects I am proud of [Soon to be updated]
+description: Travel is a friend.
 ---

-{% for project in site.projects %}
+{% for project in site.photos %}

 {% if project.redirect %}
 <div class="project">